socadk/design-practice-repository/artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md

 ------------------------------------------------------------
 also known as: Y-Statement

-> *A Y-Statement captures decision context, addressed requirement(s), decision outcome and consequences (good and bad) in a single, structured sentence.*
+> *A Y-Statement captures decision context, addressed requirement(s), decision outcome, and consequences (good and bad) in a single, structured sentence.*

 ### Motivation (Addressed Information Need)
 The purpose of this artifact and template is to provide *decision rationale* (justifications for chosen patterns, technologies, products).
 Instances of this template answer *"why?"* questions about an architecture (across viewpoints and perspectives).